 Yes!
 Cycling is a great family activity and much more kid-friendly than bus and boat tours.

 BUT (important!): since we don’t know your kids and their skills on a bike, they will ALWAYS join on the responsibility and supervision of their parents.
 Helmets are included and recommended for all kids.

 If any kids are younger than 12 (or small for their age), we’ll need to know.
 Please leave a note in the booking procedure, or write us an email at email@example.com.

 Before and after

 You can store your luggage here during the tour, and after returning you can rest with a cold soft drink.
-Feel free to use the WiFi and charge your phone/device.
+Feel free to use our WiFi and charge your phone/device.

-You can find additional and practical information at our FAQ-page.
+You can find additional and practical information on our FAQ page.